 An expert understanding of learning theory and instructional design, as well as technical skills, are essential for a successful career in EdTech.
 An MA in Educational Technology provides the foundational knowledge as well as hands-on learning that can prepare you for growing opportunities in the field.

 “My path through the program led me through some valuable hands-on experiences with projects involving graphic design, video editing, audio editing, basic programming and web development,” Dove says.
 “These experiences exposed me to aspects of instructional pedagogy and the learning sciences, which really broadened my horizons.
 My degree and the hands-on experiences I gained directly contributed to my being hired in my current role.”

 With the expertise gained from a master’s in educational technology combined with creativity and a curious mind, EdTech can offer you a wide variety of career paths as well as professional rewards and satisfaction over a lifetime.

 About Adelphi’s Online MA in Educational Technology

-Our online M.A. in Educational Technology program offers a blend of technical skills and problem-solving capabilities alongside theoretical and practical knowledge about teaching and learning.
-With this philosophy at its core, the program offers courses that teach practical skills, like Python and HTML5 programming, as well as a comprehensive exploration of theories of knowledge.
+Our online MA in Educational Technology program offers a blend of technical skills and problem-solving capabilities alongside theoretical and practical knowledge about teaching and learning.
+With this philosophy at its core, the program offers courses that teach practical skills, like Python and HTML5 programming, as well as a comprehensive exploration of theories of learning sciences.